- This event has passed.

 - Emphasize ways to empower women and improve their quality of care and general wellbeing

-SWHR’s Psoriatic Arthritis Program is supported by an educational sponsorship from by Eli Lilly & Company.
+SWHR’s Psoriatic Arthritis Program is supported by an educational sponsorship from Eli Lilly & Company.
 SWHR maintains editorial control and independence over educational content.